GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 // Very broad introduction
 #acr("SSL") is part of the classic challenges in artificial speech processing.
 This challenge requires identifying the relative position of one or several sound sources leveraging an audition device, typically a microphone array.
-The ability to localize sound sources is fundamental and can serve many purposes across various fields.
+Localizing sound sources is fundamental and can serve many purposes across various fields.

 // Applications
 Although initially targeted to replicate human-like auditory perception, it has progressively found more diverse applications.